karencfv/os-resources/README.md

 [OS Dev Wiki](https://wiki.osdev.org/Main_Page).
 Not a book but close enough :)

+[Computer Science from the Bottom Up](https://www.bottomupcs.com/).
+This book explains operating systems fundamentals through to how applications are complied and executed.

 ## Tutorials

 [Writing a Simple Operating System from Scratch](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf).
 Document that will give you a hands-on experience of low-level programming, how operating systems are written, and the kind of problems they must solve.